kedro-org/kedro/docs/source/contribution/developer_contributor_guidelines.md

      <li><code>main</code> if you intend for it to be a non-breaking, backwards-compatible change.</li>
      <li><code>develop</code> if you intend for it to be a breaking change.</li>
    </ol>
-3. Before you submit a pull request (PR), please ensure that unit, end-to-end (E2E) tests and linting are passing for your changes by running `make test`, `make e2e-tests` and `make lint` locally, have a look at the section [Running checks locally](#ci--cd-and-running-checks-locally) below.
+3. Before you submit a pull request (PR), please ensure that unit tests, end-to-end (E2E) tests and linters are passing for your changes by running `make test`, `make e2e-tests` and `make lint` locally; see the [development set up](#before-you-start-development-set-up) section above.
 4. Open a PR:
    <ol type="a">
      <li>For backwards compatible changes, open a PR against the <code>kedro-org:main</code> branch from your feature branch.</li>